David Baria: Mississippi Senate

-In 2007, Baria ran for district 46 of the Mississippi Senate and defeated James Overstreet, 77% to 23%.
-He attributes his initial call to public service to seeing and experiencing the devastation wrought by Hurricane Katrina.
-Baria represented the 46th District from 2008 to 2011.
-The American Lung Association and the American Federation of Teachers awarded Baria with selective legislative awards for his work in the Senate.
+Baria attributes Hurricane Katrina for his call to public service.
+In 2007, Baria ran for the Mississippi Senate to represent the 46th district.
+He defeated James Overstreet 77% to 23% and went on to represent the district from 2008 to 2011.

+The American Lung Association and the American Federation of Teachers awarded Baria with legislative awards for his work in the Senate.